<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 As a partner in a law firm, they're in a position to take advantage of the 'wealth accumulation window', where they'll be earning significantly for the foreseeable future.
 Their accelerating income, combined with a relatively short earning period, creates a rare tax-free savings opportunity that perhaps doesn't exist in their home country, nor in other careers.

-wealth arc of a typical professional
+Total wealth arc of a professional

 2. Competing time demands